When the dog bites

 When the bee stings

 –Rogers & Hammerstein

 Our puppy Max has eaten more rocks.
 So I call the vet.
-Eve’s having puppies under daddy’s bed.
-So I call Christi.
+My sister’s dog, Eve, is having puppies under Daddy’s bed.
+So I call my sister, Christi..
 I watch two lab technicians haggle, before one finally draws the short straw, to draw Daddy’s blood through his paper-thin skin.
 Who can I call to fix this?

 Sometimes I wonder if I believe myself when I tell others that Daddy is holding his own.
 Dad actually does very little on his own.
 My aunt cooks Daddy’s meals, a nurse’s aid helps him bathe and most everything else falls to Christi and me.
 Together we get Dad to the doctor, we make sure he has his daily meds, we take care of his housekeeping and his shopping and paying his monthly bills.
 So Daddy’s own is really being held up by others, mostly Christi.

 While I hate to acknowledge it, time is slipping away from Daddy.
 Or maybe it would be more accurate to say that Daddy is slipping away from time, as Dad lives one foot in this world and one planted in a place I cannot see.
 Maybe that’s why Daddy’s legs are so shaky.
 And though Dad has a walker to help him walk, I wish he had a talker to help him talk.
 Dad’s speech is shakier than his legs, as he struggles to string two words together.